 Lincoln Electric Signs Definitive Agreement to Acquire Fori Automation, Inc.

-Acquisition Will Accelerate the Automation Growth Strategy with New Complementary Capabilities, Expanded Scale and International Reach

-/EIN News/ -- CLEVELAND, Oct.
-14, 2022 (GLOBE NEWSWIRE) -- Lincoln Electric Holdings, Inc. (Nasdaq: LECO) (the “Company”) announced today that it has signed a definitive agreement to acquire Fori Automation, Inc. (“Fori Automation”).
+CLEVELAND, Oct.
+14, 2022 (GLOBE NEWSWIRE) -- Lincoln Electric Holdings, Inc. LECO (the "Company") announced today that it has signed a definitive agreement to acquire Fori Automation, Inc. ("Fori Automation").

 Fori Automation, a privately held automation engineering firm founded in 1984, is a leading designer and manufacturer of complex, multi-armed automated welding systems, with an extensive range of automated assembly systems, automated material handling solutions, automated large-scale, industrial guidance vehicles (AGVs), and end of line testing systems.
 Fori Automation primarily serves automotive and aerospace OEMs and is headquartered in Shelby Township, Michigan, U.S.A. with additional operations in six international facilities across Europe, Latin America and Asia.